2025 Application Form (DOCX)

 The award of a Justice John Paul Stevens Public Interest Fellowship recognizes a Georgia Law student's commitment to public service and potential for excellence throughout his or her legal career.

 Eligibility & Requirements: The Justice John Paul Stevens Fellowships use the criteria stated for all Georgia Law Public Interest Fellowships.
-Additionally, a letter of recommendation is preferred.
+Additionally, a letter of recommendation is required.

 Sumner Memorial Fund Fellowship